Create or clone an image template

-The Platform layer must have the same hardware settings as the OS layer.
+If using the Platform layer, it must have the same hardware settings as the OS layer.
 You choose these settings when deploying the virtual machine for the OS and Platform layers.

 App layers (Optional)

-- You are not required to include App layers when you create an image template.
+- You don’t need to include App layers when you create an image template.